Library Accessibility Services

 Today's Hours: 8am - 10pm - All service hours

-Library Accessibility Services (LAS) provides adaptive software and technology supports designed to help students who are registered with the Student Accessibility Services (SAS) with reading, writing, note-taking and studying.
+Library Accessibility Services (LAS) is a service for students who are registered with Student Accessibility Services (SAS).

 Learn more about how the library supports accessibility for all users with disabilities.